-Emporio reinvents classics, Dolce&Gabbana courts millennials
+Dolce&Gabbana court millennials, Plein launches activewear

 Many of the looks were feminized, like flowing knitwear or curved hemlines on short jackets.
 Trousers tended to be ample and pleated, and Armani employed luxurious fabrics like velvets for men and lots of fur, both as trim and full fur coats.

-Double-breasted suits with soft helm-lines and loose trousers recalled a 1940s cool, while fur collars on overcoats harkened to a 1970s mod.
+Double-breasted suits with soft hemlines and loose trousers recalled a 1940s cool, while fur collars on overcoats harkened to a 1970s mod.

 Armani mixed geode-like patterns with plaids, sticking with gray scale to black for a contemporary urban feel.
 Thick, furry neck warmers framed the face, while molded brim hats topped the sophisticated silhouette.